WayneDW/WayneDW.github.io/_pages/about.md

 <!-- title: "Nothing but Sampling" -->

-This space explores sequential sampling techniques with a focus on the understanding, scaling, effective training, and alignment of diffusion(-language) models.
+This space explores sequential sampling techniques with a focus on the understanding, scaling, training efficiency, and alignment of diffusion(-language) models.

  <!-- market simulations. -->